wambabriand/kata-java-bankAccount/README.md

 # kata-java-bankAccount (HEXAGONAL ARCHITECHTURE)

 In this projet I used the HEXAGONAL ARCHITECHTURE.
+I used H2 database

 # HOW TO TEST THESE APIs